 The first thing anyone does when they enter their hotel room is jump directly on the bed (at least we like too).
 It’s important to see how comfortable this is going to be, especially when we’d just come from a beach shack in the Perhentian Islands.
 Comfort level?
 10/10.
 This was going to be one heck of a sleep.
 The marble tiled bathroom had a beautiful large shower, big fluffy dressing gowns and slippers to boot!

 How are we supposed to go back to budget hotels after this?!

 We were slightly nervous about the ever-changing weather in Singapore because this can make or break the stay, but the weather gods were definitely on our side and we had the nicest, clearest day to enjoy a full day at the pool.
 Can you imagine if you had just one day at this pool and it rained?
 Boy, that would be unfortunate!
 In saying that, it actually rained the entire the next day after we checked out, so we got uber lucky.

 Expectations were high, but this pool lived up to all of them and then some.
 The pool opened at 6:00 am and by 6:30 am it was crowded.
-It didn’t close until 11:00 pm which gave us the opportunity to see Singapore by night, whilst we leant over the cascading water’s edge.
+It didn’t close until 11:00 pm which gave us the opportunity to see Singapore by night, whilst we hung over the cascading water’s edge.
 There are palm trees surrounding the edge of the pool as well as an abundance of lounge chairs.

 Sunshine & swimming… this generally calls for cocktails.
 However, at $26 a drink, we weren’t going on any big benders here.
 Instead, we shared one and savoured every last mouthful as we fought for the last sip.
 We spent an entire day at the pool, relaxing, reading, taking photos and people watching.
 Oh, the people watching was a free form of entertainment!